 Hint: Don’t try to cram your entire Thesis into 20 minutes!
 Instead, say to yourself “I have 20 minutes.
 What can I say that will best present my project in that time frame?”.

 Arrive 10 minutes before your panel begins.
 You will be grouped in a panel that is an hour long.
 We ask that you make every effort to stay and watch the other students who are in your panel.
 It is a good way to support your fellow students in their work, and also makes the day go much more smoothly in terms of transitioning between presentations.

 You and your fellow students will of course be the audience for one another.
-We strongly encourage the Capstone Advisor and Honors Reader, and other faculty, to attend; Honors staff are there as well.
+We strongly encourage the Thesis Advisor and Honors Reader, and other faculty, to attend; Honors staff are there as well.

 Invite friends, families, and anyone else you wish.
 The rooms are large so there is space for everyone.
 Some audience members will want to come just for an individual presentation but cannot stay for others, and they are welcome to do so, although you’ll stay for your entire panel.